wside/DSA-2/README.md

 Features:
 -Dynamic resizing of heap not implemented yet
--Makes use of an simplified (better) hash table from Program1
+-Makes use of an simplified (better) hash table edited from Program1

 Suggestions:
 -stylstic: instead of doing if (boolean==0) do if (!boolean)